guettli/programming-guidelines/README.md

 [First-time user experience](https://en.wikipedia.org/wiki/First-time_user_experience) is very important.
 Does a user who has never used the application before understand it immideately?

+### Don't make me think

+[Don't make me think](https://en.wikipedia.org/wiki/Don%27t_Make_Me_Think) is the title of a book.
+I don't think it is necessary to read it.
+Just remember this title and try to create user interfaces which area easy to understand.

 ------------------------------------------------------------------------

 ## 3. Dev